The CEO & President of EWI Inc. of Euronet Worldwide (EEFT) is Buying Shares

-Following Michael J Brown’s last EEFT Buy transaction on November 29, 2018, the stock climbed by 9.8%.
-Following this transaction Michael J Brown’s holding in the company was increased by 6.16% to a total of $227 million.
+Following this transaction Michael J Brown’s holding in the company was increased by 4.73% to a total of $232 million.
+Over the last month, Michael J Brown has reported another 3 Buy trades on EEFT for a total of $13.87M.

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $12.55M worth of EEFT shares and purchased $3.33M worth of EEFT shares.
+In the last 30 days, insiders have sold $25.4M worth of EEFT shares and purchased $8.66M worth of EEFT shares.
+The insider sentiment on Euronet Worldwide has been neutral according to 34 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 Michael J Brown’s trades have generated a -2.2% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.